whuang67/Udacity_MachineLearning/P6_Capstone/report.md

 There are two variables `day` and `month` in our dataset which stand for last contact day of month and last contact month of year, respectively.
 I think that these two variables should be considered as categorical variables even though variable `day` were recorded by using numerical values.
 Because the values of these two variables do not actually have the corresponding quantitative meanings here.
 Instead, these two are kind of the time index of the last contact time.

 Hence, I would like not to take these two variables into consideration for the rest of this project.
+We may also consider removing additional variables in the following parts.

 ### 2.3 Continuous Variables